jethansen/rolsted/content/illustrationer/zebra/index.en.md

 +++

-Ready to show of some jumping and dancing on the African savannah.
+Ready to show of some jumping and dancing on the African savanna.